OpenNebula/docs/source/operation/vm_management/vcenter_specifics.rst

 | VCENTER_INSTANCE_ID   | The vCenter instance ID.
 Please visit the :ref:`Managed Object Reference <vcenter_managed_object_reference>` section to know more about these references.                                                                                                                                                                                 |
 +-----------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 After a VM Template is instantiated, the life-cycle of the resulting virtual machine (including creation of snapshots) can be controlled through OpenNebula.
-Also, all the operations available in the :ref:`vCenter Admin view <vcenter_view>` can be performed, including:
+Also, all the operations available in the :ref:`Admin view <vcenter_view>` can be performed, including:

 - network management operations like the ability to attach/detach network interfaces
 - capacity (CPU and MEMORY) resizing